|

 gravel is removed from the hills and the bedrock exposed, the pocket miner will

+then uncover the richest pockets the world has ever seen.
 French hill, Gold hill and Cheechako hill give evidence of wonderful pockets

 in the quartz.
 The glacier wore the formation down and turned the pockets